OpenFn/docs/docs/getting-started/foundation.md

 ---
+sidebar_label: Glossary for Data Integration
-title: A Data Integration Glossary
+title: A glossary for data integration
 ---